JasperFx/marten/documentation/documentation/documents/tenancy/basicoperations.md

 With multi-tenancy enabled, Marten associates each record with a tenancy.
 If no explicit tenancy is specified, either via policies, mappings, scoped sessions or overloads, Marten will default to `Tenancy.DefaultTenantId` with a constant value of *\*DEFAULT\**.

-The following sample demonstrates peristing documents as non-tenanted, under default tenant and other named tenants then querying them back in a session scoped to a specific named tenant and default tenant.
+The following sample demonstrates persisting documents as non-tenanted, under default tenant and other named tenants then querying them back in a session scoped to a specific named tenant and default tenant.

 <[sample:tenancy-mixed-tenancy-non-tenancy-sample]>